vidhyalakshmi-vp/MPS-Analytics_Data-Mining-Project/README.md

 # Data Mining Project
-US Accident Data Mining Project
+U.S. Accidents Data Mining Project

 **About**
 This project was undertaken as part of my Master's program in Analytics at Northeastern University, Boston.
 It represents the collaborative effort of myself and a dedicated group of classmates, pooling our expertise to apply data mining principles to real-world data.